Chartered Australian Systems Engineer (CASE) Program

 For all enquiries and questions relating to the ASEP or CSEP process please contact email@example.com

-Details provided here support becoming a Certified Australian Systems Engineer (CASE) through achieving:
+Details provided here support becoming a Chartered Australian Systems Engineer (CASE) through achieving:

 - Certification as a Systems Engineering Professional (CSEP) certified by INCOSE, and